 The methods of removing tonsils vary and are related to the surgeon's preference based on the patient's age, indications and technology available.
 Traditional or extracapsular tonsillectomy refers to the removal of all tonsillar tissue along the capsule.
-Intracapsular tonsillectomy indicates the removal of 90-95 percent of the tonsillar tissue, where a thin layer of tonsillar tissue is deliberately left intact as a protective shield.4 This technique decreases postoperative pain, quickens recovery, and aids in fewer readmissions for complications.
+Intracapsular tonsillectomy indicates the removal of 90-95 percent of the tonsillar tissue, where a thin layer of tonsillar tissue is deliberately left intact as a protective shield.
+This technique decreases postoperative pain, quickens recovery, and aids in fewer readmissions for complications.
 The potential does exist for tonsils to grow back, and they may become infected.

 Traditionally the mouth is retracted and held open with a self-retaining mouth gag, while the tongue is depressed with a tongue blade of which the distal end is stabilized on the edge of a mayo stand.
 The posterior and lateral walls of the palate are carefully inspected and palpated to detect abnormally positioned vessels.
 The superior pole of the tonsil is grasped with a long curved Allis and the mucosa of anterior and posterior tonsillar pillars are outlined via electrocautery, preserving the posterior tonsillar pillar.
 Using a Hurd dissector, the plane of the tonsillar capsule is located and the tonsil is removed by careful dissection with electrocautery.
 Counter traction is applied with the Allis clamp.
 The attachment of the inferior portion of the pharyngeal tonsil to the lingual tonsil is transected, also via cautery or tonsil snare, and the tonsil is completely removed.
 Plain gut suture can be utilized to ligate small vessels to prevent bleeding.
 Tonsil ties can be made by creating a slip knot with a free plain gut tie.
 This is then placed around the vessel that is clamped.
 Any residual bleeding vessels are addressed at this time and a tonsil sponge is placed for pressure to aid in coagulation.
-This procedure removed tonsils by loosening tearing them out.
+This procedure is then repeated on the opposite side.
+Upon completion, the pharynx is inspected, the mouth gag is removed, and the jaw is examined prior to extubation.